-Africa, in the Indian world view of the fifties and early sixties focused on support for anti-colonial and national liberation struggles and the question of the Indian diaspora.
-India supported the fight against also provided financial apartheid. and material aid to liberation struggles in Africa through multilateral agencies.
+In the fifties and early sixties India focused on support for anti-colonial and national liberation struggles and the question of the Indian diaspora in Africa.
+India supported the fight against apartheid, also provided financial material and aid to liberation struggles in Africa through multilateral agencies.
 The Action for Resisting Invasion, Colonialism and Apartheid Fund (AFRICA Fund) created at the Nonaligned Summit at Harare also helped African counttries.